Battle of Alberta extends to city halls with friendly facepaint, cancer charity donation wager

 Gondek says the mayor of the city that loses the series will wear the victorious team's jersey and full facepaint in the colours of their rival.

+"What will happen in the losing city is the mayor, and hopefully all of council, will wear the opposing team's jerseys — sounds pretty familiar — but what we also agreed to, though, is the losing team, at the first council meeting following the end of the series, the mayor will be in full face paint celebrating the opposing team," said Gondek.

-An unspecified financial donation will also be made to the winning city's children's cancer charity; either the Kids Cancer Society or Kids Cancer Care.
+An unspecified financial donation will also be made to the winning city's children's cancer charity.

+"The losing city council will also donate either to Kids with Cancer Society in Edmonton or Kids Cancer Care in Calgary in recognition of Ben Stelter's fight with brain cancer.
+It's fitting that the month of May is Brain Tumour Awareness Month.
+Ben has been incredibly brave in this past year and all hockey fans are cheering him on."

 The provincial rivals last met in the playoffs 31 years ago during the 1991 Smythe Division semifinals.
 The Oilers defeated the Flames on an Esa Tikkanen goal in overtime in Game 7 of the hard-fought series.